 All program participants will receive a PDF copy of our updated 2020 ADA & FMLA Compliance Manual

-Participants of this program qualify for NELI’s new ADAPT (ADA Professional Training) Certification for 2020.
+Participants of this program qualify for NELI’s ADAPT (ADA Professional Training) Certification for 2021.